pynvme/pynvme/doc/pytest.rst

 Execution
 ---------

-With pytest, we can execute tests in flexible ways, like these:
+With pytest, we can execute tests in many flexible ways, like these:

 .. code-block:: shell